 It’s difficult to say off the cuff what defense will be best for your case without reviewing the circumstances of your particular charges, but some defensive strategies are used by DUI attorneys more frequently than others in DUI cases.

-For instance, our Nashville DUI attorneys may be able to get your charges reduced to what’s known as a “wet reckless” if the prosecutor doesn’t have the evidence needed to find you guilty of a DUI.
+For instance, our Nashville DUI attorneys may be able to get your charges reduced to Reckless Driving if the prosecutor doesn’t have the evidence needed to find you guilty of a DUI.
 We can also argue that the police officer who pulled you over did not have probable cause to do so, resulting in an improper stop.

 Alternatively, we may question the validity of any of the chemical tests that were done upon your stop and arrest.
 If the field sobriety test or breathalyzer gave inaccurate results, you may be able to avoid a conviction altogether.